chenrui333/github-action-concurrency-demo/README.md

 ## Demo items

-1. flow with main branch
+1. flow with runs on main branch
 2. flow with the PR process
 3. flow wiht the PR branch updates
 4. flow with the workflow_dispatch events